kazimuth/tendon/transgress-abi/README.md

 is there a difference?

-yes! -- a general rust ABI is actually very hard!
+yes -- a general rust ABI is actually very hard

 - are we actually making an ABI? it's sorta in-between, right?
   - https://en.wikipedia.org/wiki/Application_binary_interface